 If your mortgage isn’t assumable, you may be able to get your lender to agree to a release of liability.
-This is exactly what it sounds like — your lender is agreeing to release your co-signer from the obligation of paying back the loan.
+This is exactly what it sounds like — your lender is agreeing to release your co-signer from the obligation of paying back the loan and remove the name from the mortgage.
 They’ll take that person off of the document and you will have to prove that you can make the payments on your own.

 How to Do It

 Release of liability isn’t a new loan, so you won’t have to agree to new terms.
-You will have to prove to the lender that you can make the existing payments comfortably, which means providing many of the same documents that you would need if you were assuming the mortgage.
+You will have to prove to the lender that you can make the existing payments comfortably after you remove the name from the mortgage, which means providing many of the same documents that you would need if you were assuming the mortgage.

 Assuming the lender approves the release, you’ll need to sign a document stating that you agree to take on full responsibility for the loan.

-One obvious yet financially challenging way to release someone from a mortgage is to pay it off entirely.
+One obvious yet financially challenging way to remove a name from a mortgage is to pay it off entirely.
 This can be a great option if someone is in good financial shape but doesn’t want to be included in a mortgage anymore.

 How to Do It

 Talk to the other person on the account and figure out a way to pay off the mortgage.
 If you’re divorcing, involve your divorce lawyers.
-Releasing yourselves from the loan might be in you and your spouse’s best interest.
+If you choose to remove your name from the mortgage and the loan, this might be in your and your spouse’s best interest.

 Once you’ve paid the balance on the mortgage, the lender is typically obligated to file a Satisfaction of Mortgage document.
 If your lender is no longer in business, you can contact the Federal Deposit Insurance Corporation for help in securing the appropriate documentation.